Velocidex/velociraptor-docs/content/vql_reference/misc/query/_index.md

-progress_timeout|If no progress is detected in this many seconds, we terminate the query and output debugging information|float64 org_id|If specified, the query will run in the specified org space (Use 'root' to refer to the root org)|string runas|If specified, the query will run as the specified user|string
+progress_timeout|If no progress is detected in this many seconds, we terminate the query and output debugging information|float64 org_id|If specified, the query will run in the specified org space (Use 'root' to refer to the root org)|string runas|If specified, the query will run as the specified user|string inherit|If specified we inherit the scope instead of building a new one.|bool

 Required Permissions:
 <i class="linkcolour label pull-right label-success">IMPERSONATION</i>